 2. Pay attention while eating

-Practicing more mindful eating meaning eating without phones, TVs, computers, etc. This is a tough one but I think we can agree that most of us have been a victim to distracted eating at some point or another.
+Practicing more mindful eating means eating without phones, TVs, computers, etc. This is a tough one but I think we can agree that most of us have been a victim to distracted eating at some point or another.

 3. Eat slowly and savor your food